ropensci/roweb3/content/blog/2023-07-31-r-universe-and-cran/index.md

   - packages
   - github
 description: >
-  Using the r-universe to rapidly deploy releases, dependencies, and bugfixes
+  Using the R-universe to rapidly deploy releases, dependencies, and bugfixes
 ---

 ## Summary